KumaranElavazhagn/SangamCyber/README.md

 ## Sangam Cyber

 sangamCyber is a Go project aimed at providing user authentication and user information management through HTTP APIs.
-It utilizes Gorilla Mux router and CORS middleware for handling HTTP requests.
+It utilizes the Gorilla Mux router and CORS middleware for handling HTTP requests.
+The main goal of the project is to securely store passwords in the database using the Tamil language, providing enhanced security and user experience.

 ### Project Structure